Updated October 24, 2022

 Understanding Medicare’s Income-Related Premium Adjustments

-The table above summarizes the IRMAA surcharge for 2020, at different breakpoints of MAGI (future income brackets will be indexed to inflation).
+The table above summarizes the IRMAA surcharge for 2023.
 Importantly, IRMAA applies if MAGI is even $1 above the breakpoints outlined above.
 Further complicating matters, IRMAA is calculated on a two-year lag.
-This means that the IRMAA for 2020 is calculated based on an enrollee’s 2018 Modified Adjusted Gross Income.
+This means that the IRMAA for 2023 is calculated based on an enrollee’s 2021 Modified Adjusted Gross Income.
 Therefore, even people who are two years away from Medicare enrollment could be setting themselves up for an IRMAA surcharge, if their income is skewed higher by one-time items such as the sale of a property or business.
 Among the many other age-related milestones which are important to retirement planning, wealthy seniors should scrutinize their annual income beginning in the year they turn 63.

 Wealthy Retirees are More Vulnerable to the Medicare “Stealth Tax”

-While fewer than 10% of Medicare enrollees are subject to IRMAA, those with large retirement portfolios are more likely to be snared , since their income can fluctuate widely from year to year (due to timing of realized capital gains, or commencement of required minimum distributions from IRA accounts).
+While fewer than 10% of Medicare enrollees are subject to IRMAA, those with large investment portfolios are more likely to be impacted since their income can fluctuate widely from year to year (due to timing of realized capital gains, or commencement of required minimum distributions from IRA accounts).
 Therefore, Medicare enrollees on the cusp of an IRMAA breakpoint may want to limit discretionary investment income in order to avoid triggering this additional charge.

 4 Ways to Lower Your MAGI…and Your Medicare Premium

 What are some ways to limit discretionary investment income, particularly this late in the year?